w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Help users avoid and correct mistakes

-Forms should provide clear instructions as to the required format of information.
-Try to be as forgiving as possible when accepting information.
-For example accept phone numbers that include spaces and strip them out if necessary.
-Provide feedback on errors that clearly identifies where the error occurred, ideally with a in-page link for easy access, and how to fix the problem.
+Provide clear instructions on required information formats.
+Be as forgiving of format as possible when accepting information.
+For example, accept phone numbers that include spaces and delete the spaces as needed.
+Clearly identify errors that cannot be auto-corrected, including a description of the specific error, where it occurred, and how to correct it.
+Provide an in-page link for easy access from the error to the field when feasible.

 {::nomarkdown}
 <%= example %>